 US forces have used the well known Boomerang acoustic detection system for some.
-It is a vehicle based system that uses a microphone array to provide an indication of distance and direction, a reverse bearing.
+It is a vehicle-based system that uses a microphone array to provide an indication of distance and direction, a reverse bearing.
 Attacking a networked vehicle convoy equipped with these and their customary heavy weapons is a dangerous occupation.

 UK forces have trialled these but for some reason have yet to be fielded.
 Of more interest to this post is the UK manufacturer, Ultra Electronics Rifle Mounted Gunshot Locator system.
-Ultra have a great deal of experience in underwater acoustics and have applied this to land environment.
+Ultra have a great deal of experience in underwater acoustics and have applied this to the land environment.
 Looking into the specs, its accuracy is claimed at plus or minus 7 degrees azimuth or elevation and a 10% range variation.
-These are early developments and now doubt things will improve, technical paper here and another brochure.
+These are early developments and now doubt things will improve, a technical paper here and another brochure.

 It is interesting to see the different approaches, wearable or weapon mounted.

 Once the location has been determined that information has to be reliably distributed to individuals and any wider group that is relevant.
 This is traditionally done by pointing and usually, a lot of shouting

 centre of arc, 200m, small tree, 10m to the right, grassy knoll!